lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 by disabling OUT or SETUP transactions for a particular endpoint, which will result in a request to that endpoint being NACKed.
 In the unfortunate event that the available-buffer FIFO is empty or receive FIFO is full then all OUT/SETUP transactions are NACKed.
-(Do we need to be able to STALL?
-Currently in INCfg but it may need to be its own register)

 To send data to the host in response to an IN transaction the software writes the data into a free buffer and writes the buffer number, data